NateEag/how-i-code/drafts/debugging.rst

 learn - if you know it, you will rarely be without the tools to investigate a bug.

-It is generally more efficient to use a debugger for those jobs.
+It is often more efficient to use a debugger for those jobs.
 I did use JBuilder's debugger extensively back when I wrote desktop Java, and more recently I've used Xcode's to help me debug issues with Cordova plugins that support iOS, and I use Emacs' built-in debuggers occasionally to help me with